kermitt2/delft/Readme.md

 __Embeddings__:

-* use a data generator for feeding the models with embeddings, so that embeddings are removed from the models (models are ridiculously big, not to mention having a set of big models like that in production), see `model.fit_generator()`
+* use a data generator for feeding the models with embeddings, so that embeddings are removed from the models (models are really big because they contain each embeddings matrix for the training vocabulary, it does not make sense to have a set of big and redundant models like that in production), see `model.fit_generator()`

 * to free a lot of memory, use serialized embeddings with LMDB, similarly as in https://github.com/kermitt2/nerd/tree/0.0.3 (via the Python package called lmdb,  optionally see also Caffe for storing and using HDF5)